AlexanderHarrison/HOW-TO-WRITE-GECKO-CODES/readme.md

 0407add8 901f0060 # zero z axis in Hitbox_UpdateHitboxPositions (new frame hitbox position)
 ```

-This command is only one line.
+This command is always one line.
 Here are the parts:
 ```
 This is the command   This is the instruction to inject v                          v
 04     07add4             901f0054
           ^
- This is the DOL offset to inject the instruction
+ This is the offset into the DOL to inject
 ```

 Notice that the DOL offset is only 24 bits.
 This is an offset into the DOL, not a RAM address.

 **This instruction won't be injected at address 0x0007ADD4**.
-It will be injected into
+It will be injected into the DOL offset + this offset.
+For Melee, the injected RAM address is 0x8007ADD4.

 ### The `C2` Command
 This command is more powerful, but more complicated and also a little weird.
+This command can be arbitrarily long.

 Here is a C2 command:
 ```